Jack McKee

+A founding member of the Democratic Unionist Party (DUP), McKee defected to the newly-formed Traditional Unionist Voice (TUV) in 2007, after disagreeing with his former party’s decision to form a power-sharing executive with Sinn Féin.

 Early life

 McKee was born in the port town of Larne on 4 September 1943 as the third of three children to a working-class family with Ellen and Robert as parents.
 He attended the local schools Inver Primary and Greenland Secondary leaving as soon as he could.
 He showed little interest in studies.
 Upon leaving school he found employment in various engineering jobs in Larne.